cdli-gh/annodoc/index.md

 	# (VS 14:172 8:9; L; 24)
 	1	6-a-ne-ne-kam	6=anēnē=ak='am	six=their=GEN=be:3N.S	0	nummod

-This also extends to numerals that carry clausal modifiers:
+And to numerals that carry clausal modifiers:

 	# Jagersma, Chap.
 5 (22)
 	# ‘These are the second ones that were brought to the palace.’